 The limit of cases involving civil claims in these courts is R15 000.
+By May 2017, there were 405 small claims courts.

 The vast majority of the new courts and places of sitting are in rural areas and former black group areas.